zenika-open-source/immutadot/README.md

 ### Migrating from 0.x versions

-If you were using a version of immutad●t previous to 1.0, check out the [migrating guide](docs/MIGRATING_TO_1_0.md).
+If you were using a version of immutadot previous to 1.0, check out the [migrating guide](docs/MIGRATING_TO_1_0.md).

 ## Performances

-A [simple benchmark](https://github.com/zenika-open-source/immutadot/tree/master/packages/immutadot-benchmark/src/updateTodos.spec.js) (freely inspired from one made by [mweststrate](https://github.com/mweststrate) for [immer](https://github.com/mweststrate/immer)) reveals that immutad●t shows good results compared to other libraries.
+A [simple benchmark](https://github.com/zenika-open-source/immutadot/tree/master/packages/immutadot-benchmark/src/updateTodos.spec.js) (freely inspired from one made by [mweststrate](https://github.com/mweststrate) for [immer](https://github.com/mweststrate/immer)) reveals that immutadot shows good results compared to other libraries.

 :warning: The following results should be taken with caution, they may vary depending on the hardware, the JavaScript engine, and the kind of operations performed.
 This particular test updates 10% out of a list of todos items, and was ran with Node 9.8.0 on an Intel® Core™ i7-6560U CPU @ 2.20GHz.